 Many corporates have already entered startup territory.
 Although some do it to boost their innovative image, learn lean methods or stay tapped into the network, many already recognise the pace set by the startups.
 They realize the pace will only grow faster and is here to stay, setting the stage for a game that has to be played.

-If you liked our introductory post about corporate venturing, you can follow Corporate Venturing Decoded on Medium, or subscribe below to receive updates from Bundl in your mailbox.
+If you liked our introductory post about corporate venturing, you can subscribe below to receive updates from Bundl in your mailbox.
 Stay tuned!
 A more elaborate slideshow can be found in our next blog about what exactly corporate venturing is.